angular/angular/aio/content/guide/aot-compiler.md

 The compiler can only reference _exported symbols_.

 Decorated component class members must be public.
-You cannot make an `@Input()` property private or internal.
+You cannot make an `@Input()` property private or protected.

 Data bound properties must also be public.